EGwizdala/MyLibrary/README.md

 * [Contact](#contact)

 ## General info
-On the main page there are displayed your recent books.
-The menu allows viewing and add book and authors.
-To add a book, user has to set date of publish, title, page count, author,  description and set book cover.
-The data can be edited.
+The home page displays the latest books.
+The menu allows you to view and add books and authors.
+To add a book, the user needs to set the publication date, title, number of pages, author, description and set the book cover.
+Data can be edited.

 User interface developed with MVC.